krestfield/docs/pki/create_a_pfx.md

 certreq cert.csr
 ```

-If you didn't specify a template in the .inf file you can do so as follows:
+If you didn't specify a template in the .inf file, you can do so now, as follows:

 ```powershell
 certreq -attrib "CertificateTemplate:SubCA" cert.csr